-Email: Rance Tino (tino.rance@gmail.com) if you want to pen an Expert Corner blog for us or want to share relevant academic publications with us.
+Email: Rance Tino (info@3dheals.com) if you want to share relevant academic publications with us.

 Partially RepRapable automated open-source bag valve mask-based ventilator